open-guides/og-aws/README.md

 	-	Avoid reusing the original boot keys except by administrators when creating new instances.
 	-	How to avoid sharing keys; how to add individual ssh keys for individual users.
 -	**GPU support:** You can rent GPU-enabled instances on EC2.
 There are [two instance types](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using_cluster_computing.html).
 Both sport an NVIDIA card (K520, 1536 CUDA cores and M2050, 448 CUDA cores).

-### EC2 Cost Management

-💸 This section covers EC2 cost management; be sure to read the [general cost management section](#billing-and-cost-management) as well.

--	With EC2, there is a trade-off between engineering effort (more analysis, more tools, more complex architectures) and spend rate on AWS.
-If your EC2 costs are small, many of the efforts here are not worth the engineering time required to make them work.
-But once you know your costs will be growing in excess of an engineer’s salary, serious investment is often worthwhile.
--	🔹**Spot instances:**
-	-	EC2 [spot instances](https://aws.amazon.com/ec2/spot/) are a way to get EC2 resources at significant discount — often many times cheaper than standard on-demand prices — if you’re willing to accept the possibility that they be terminated with little to no warning.
-	-	Use spot instances for potentially very significant discounts whenever you can use resources that may be restarted and don’t maintain long-term state.
-	-	The huge savings that you can get with Spot come at the cost of a significant increase in complexity when provisioning and reasoning about the availability of compute capacity.
-	-	Amazon maintains spot prices at a market-driven fluctuating level, based on their inventory of unused capacity.
-Prices are typically low but can [spike](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-limits.html#spot-bid-limit) very high.
-See the [price history](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-instances-history.html) to get a sense for this.
-	-	You set a bid price high to indicate how high you’re willing to pay, but you only pay the going rate, not the bid rate.
-If the market rate exceeds the bid, your instance may be terminated.
-	-	Prices are per instance type and per availability zone.
-The same instance type may have wildly different price in different zones at the same time.
-Different instance types can have very different prices, even for similarly powered instance types in the same zone.
-	-	Compare prices across instance types for better deals.
-	-	Use spot instances whenever possible.
-Setting a high bid price will assure your machines stay up the vast majority of the time, at a fraction of the price of normal instances.
-	-	Get notified up to two minutes before price-triggered shutdown by polling [your spot instances’ metadata](https://aws.amazon.com/blogs/aws/new-ec2-spot-instance-termination-notices/).
-	-	Make sure your usage profile works well for Spot before investing heavily in tools to manage a particular configuration.
--	**Spot fleet:**
-	-	You can realize even bigger cost reductions at the same time as improvements to fleet stability relative to regular spot usage by using [Spot fleet](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-fleet.html) to bid on instances across instance types, availability zones, and (through multiple Spot Fleet Requests) regions.
-	-	Spot fleet targets maintaining a specified (and weighted-by-instance-type) total capacity across a cluster of servers.
-If the spot price of one instance type and availability zone combination rises above the weighted bid, it will rotate running instances out and bring up new ones of another type and location up in order to maintain the target capacity without going over target cluster cost.
--	**Reserved Instances** allow you to get significant discounts on EC2 compute hours in return for a commitment to pay for instance hours of a specific instance type in a specific AWS region and availability zone for a pre-established time frame (1 or 3 years).
-Further discounts can be realized through “partial” or “all upfront” payment options.
-	-	Consider using Reserved Instances when you can predict your longer-term compute needs and need a stronger guarantee of compute availability and continuity than the (typically cheaper) spot market can provide.
-However be aware that if your architecture changes your computing needs may change as well so long term contracts can seem attractive but may turn out to be cumbersome.
-	-	Instance reservations are not tied to specific EC2 instances - they are applied at the billing level to eligible compute hours as they are consumed across all of the instances in an account.
--	**Hourly billing waste:** EC2 instances are [billed in instance-hours](https://aws.amazon.com/ec2/faqs/#How_will_I_be_charged_and_billed_for_my_use_of_Amazon_EC2) — rounded up to the nearest full hour!
-For long-lived instances, this is not a big worry, but for large transient deployments, like EMR jobs or test deployments, this can be a significant expense.
-Never deploy many instances and terminate them after only a few minutes.
-In fact, if transient instances are part of your regular processing workflow, you should put in protections or alerts to check for this kind of waste.
--	If you have multiple AWS accounts and have configured them to roll charges up to one account using the “Consolidated Billing” feature, you can expect *unused* Reserved Instance hours from one account to be applied to matching (region, availability zone, instance type) compute hours from another account.
--	If you have multiple AWS accounts that are linked with Consolidated Billing, plan on using reservations, and want unused reservation capacity to be able to apply to compute hours from other accounts, you’ll need to create your instances in the availability zone with the same *name* across accounts.
-Keep in mind that when you have done this, your instances may not end up in the same *physical* data center across accounts - Amazon shuffles availability zones names across accounts in order to equalize resource utilization.
--	Make use of dynamic [Auto Scaling](#auto-scaling), where possible, in order to better match your cluster size (and cost) to the current resource requirements of your service.

 ### EC2 Gotchas and Limitations